 Additionally, this form of therapy promotes mindfulness by encouraging people to focus on the present moment.

 How can holistic therapy help to treat addiction?

 Woman getting ready for a massage holistic therapy for addiction at a drug and alcohol rehab clinic

 While traditional treatment methods focus solely on the addiction itself, holistic therapy stems from the belief that the individual must be treated as a whole.
 Each part of the body is connected, and therefore each part of the body is affected by the addiction and must be treated as such.

-Holistic therapies should not be solely used as a treatment for addiction, but instead should complement more traditional methods such as counselling and detoxification.
+Holistic therapies should not be solely used as a treatment for addiction but instead should complement more traditional methods such as:

 It is important to note that while the below treatments are generally safe to practice, it’s recommended to seek medical advice before ingesting herbs, applying oils, or attempting a new form of exercise.

 Some of the most common types of holistic therapy include:

 One of the more popular forms of holistic therapy, yoga involves slowly moving and contorting the body into specific poses while focusing on slow, regular breathing.
 It’s an effective way to relax and stretch the body and is thought to induce feelings of relaxation while decreasing anxiety and depression.